Highlands, Islands, and Unforgettable Cities

 Why plan a trip to Scotland?

-When you realise how vast the landscape is, you’ll be glad to have done your research on where to spend your time.
+When planning a trip to Scotland, you will soon realise how vast the landscape is.
+Then you’ll be glad to have done your research on where to spend your time.
 Recently I did a trip to the Isle of Skye for two nights.
 When we got there, we realised 4 nights is the minimum you need to fully appreciate that one island.
 Driving through the Highlands is always much longer than you anticipate, especially with all the photo stops you’ll want to make.

 Restaurants throughout the country offer gastro cuisine and locally sourced fare from land, loch and sea.
 Knowing what to choose from the menu before you go will give you great foresight into Scottish tradition and heritage.